Warkanlock/warkanlock.github.io/about.md

 ---
 layout: page
-title: "About me"
+title: "About"
 permalink: /about
 ---

-I'm Ignacio Brasca, a developer from Argentina with experience in web, [security](https://www.researchgate.net/profile/Ignacio_Brasca), system design and game development.
+I'm Ignacio Brasca, a developer from Argentina with more or less experience in web development, [security](https://www.researchgate.net/profile/Ignacio_Brasca), system design, scalability, finance and game development.

-I focus on developing performant code (and)keeping the architecture always in mind.
+Now, I mainly focus on developing high-performance code for financial applications but most of the work I did and I'm doing cannot be published due to [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement)

+I used to work for [PwC](https://www.pwc.com) at AI Labs

-Currently, I'm working on Labs AI for PwC.
+Currently, I'm building fulltime on [Datia](https://datia.app)

+### Fun facts
-In 2019, I got into the finals with [OpenCurriculum](https://github.com/wattba/) on the F8 Global Hackathon in Facebook California.
+- In 2019, I met Mark Zuckerberg while getting into the finals with [OpenCurriculum](https://github.com/wattba/) on the F8 Global Hackathon in Facebook California.

+- As a kid, I had access to my country's customs database.
+I was really interested in breaking things but I kept my cool and reported the problem.

+- As a kid I developed and **"published"** two games ([The Recovery](https://juegosargentinos.org/therecovery) and [Caminante](https://juegosargentinos.org/caminante))

+- I participated in the writting of two books about Cinema and Finance within [Estacion Cine](https://www.cgeditorial.com.ar/colecciones/estacion-cine/).

-# Things I like the most
+### Things I like to do outside software
-- Code for fun
+- Read about books finance and business

 - Competitive Programming on Hackathons (Participation in Facebook F8 California, Facebook Hackathon Argentina)

 - Make music as [Too Nano](https://open.spotify.com/artist/6ByFHF2ZCZIeHg1O86JpiM) and [TXXNANO](https://open.spotify.com/artist/3wHoyAGjMlR9C8zoahstuF)

-- I like to publish my work on [ResearchGate](https://www.researchgate.net/profile/Ignacio_Brasca)
+- I like to publish my work (If I have any) on [ResearchGate](https://www.researchgate.net/profile/Ignacio_Brasca)